google/fhir-data-pipes/README.md

 ```

 This will create the MySQL user `fhir` with password `fhiranalytics` which is
-used in the code and examples.
+used in the following code and examples.
 Adjust these values as necessary.

 Next, create the necessary database and tables.
 From your MySQL server run: